spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-blade.md

 [TODO: add screenshot]

 After files have been uploaded, they will be stored as a temporary uploads.

 In the controller handling the form submission you should validate the temporary upload and transfer it to an Eloquent model.
-You can read more on that [on this page](TODO: add link).
+You can read more on that [on this page](TODO: add link to processing uploads on the server).

 ## Setting a maximum amount of uploads

 To set a maximum number of files you can add a `max-items` attribute.
-Here is an example where a users can only upload two files.
+Here is an example where users can only upload two files.

 ```html
 <x-medialibrary-attachment multiple